Timeline of the Syrian civil war (August–December 2015): 17 September

 A short video is released purporting to show Free Syria Army (FSA) soldiers in Idlib installing sensor wires on a new DIY missile defense system for areas under their control to provide some protection to the civilians and planning to continue the project in other cities.

 Government helicopters drop barrel bombs that struck a busy market place, that is packed with shoppers and people buying necessities for children who go back to school this week, in the FSA-held Bosra, killing between 17 and 24 people and many others wounded, with many of them in critical condition.

 At least 47 people were killed in air raids by Syrian government forces in rebel-held areas of the northern city of Aleppo.

 Syrian warplanes carried out a wave of airstrikes in the Islamic State-held city of Raqqa.

 18 September

 United States Defense Secretary Ashton B. Carter opened a dialogue regarding Syria with his Russian counterpart, Sergei K. Shoigu, aimed at making sure that American and Russian forces avoid running into each other.

-The Islam Army posts a video showing its members firing multiple rockets at the Bassel airport on the coast used by Russian troops, and warns the Russians that they will not enjoy peace in Syria.
+The Islam Army posts a video showing its members firing multiple rockets at the Latakia International Airport on the coast used by Russian troops, and warns the Russians that they will not enjoy peace in Syria.